tylerjl/linode-docs/docs/tools-reference/configuration-management-with-puppet.md

 Managing Built-In Resources
 ---------------------------

-In Puppet, there are many types of built-in resources that Puppet already knows how to manage (to see every type that puppet natively supports, see [the puppet type reference documentation](https://docs.puppetlabs.com/references/latest/type.html).)
+In Puppet, there are many types of built-in resources that Puppet already knows how to manage (to see every type that puppet natively supports, read [the puppet type reference documentation](https://docs.puppetlabs.com/references/latest/type.html).)
 We'll look at a few simple examples using some common resource types.

 ### Creating and Managing Users